If you are looking for 4th of July Decor for your home or front door, you’re going to go love this ribbon flag DIY hanging.

 Step 6.
 Add twine hanger.

 The hanger so was simple.
-I grabbed my red & white baker’s twine, cut down to about 30 inches long and tied the ends on each side of the flag hanging.
+I grabbed my red & white baker’s twine, cut it down to about 30 inches long, and tied the ends on each side of the flag hanging.

 These vintage windows are hanging on each side of our main living room window and I feel like they’ve been missing a little something.
 I had an idea in mind, but until I am able to get that DIY done, these adorable little ribbon American flag hanging will be making this little corner happy.

 I think this USA rag flag would look awesome hanging on your front door as decoration for the 4th of July too!
 But I just love my bright and cheerful garden hose wreath too much to take it down right now.

 What are your plans for the 4th of July?